top of page

 Clean and Buff: Light Maintenance That Actually Works

 Clean and buff is the lightest maintenance option, suitable for floors that just need a refresh.
-We're talking about floors with good finish that have gotten dull from everyday wear but don't have significant scratching.
+We're talking about floors with a good finish that have gotten dull from everyday wear but don't have significant scratching.

 For most homes, clean and buff makes sense every 12-18 months if you're maintaining your floors properly.
 High-traffic commercial spaces might need it every 6 months.